romange/gaia/mr/readme.md

 What happens when one runs a pipeline
 -------------------------------------

+When one calls the `Pipeline::Join` or `PTable<T>::Map` methods, a `PTable<T>` object is created, which is a wrapper around a `detail::TableImplT`.
+The `detail::TableImplT` is given a factory function which gets a `RawContext` (see below) and a generates `HandlerWrapperBase` objects.
+These objects represent the interface between executors (the classes which run join/map logic, see below) and the user-provided code.
+The three main interfaces provided by `HandlerWrapperBase` are: `SetGroupingShard` which calls the user provided `OnShardStart`, `Get(i)` which returns the i-th input handler for a join or the single input handler for a map, and `OnShardFinish` which calls the user-provided function of the same name.

 When one calls the `PTable<T>::Write` method, it adds the mapper/joiner into `Pipeline::tables_`.
 Mapper/joiners are translated into a protobuf based representation, discarding template magic.
 When one calls `Pipeline::Run`, it begins iterating on `tables_`, creating and running an executor object (`JoinerExecutor` or `MapperExecutor`) for each entry, and merging together several per-thread counters and frequency.

 The executor object is responsible for the actual execution of the joiner/mapper.
 Before talking about executors, it is important to discuss the idea of an `IoContextPool`.
 In essence, an `IoContextPool` is an object that creates a thread pool where each thread is pinned to a single CPU.
 On these threads there is also an event loop, allowing several fibers (cooperative sub-threads) to run.
 The event loop in each thread waits for lambdas to be sent to it to run.
 Executors use this object in order to parallelize the work-load in an efficient, context-switchless way.